fleschutz/base256U/README.md

 How does it work?
 -----------------
-Each Unicode character represents exactly one byte (and vice versa: each byte is represented by one Unicode character) - dead simple.
 The B256U alphabet of 256 possible Unicode characters consists of:

 1. the **10 digits** (0...9)
 2. the **26 uppercase letters** (A...Z) and the **26 lowercase letters** (a...z)